tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.2.rst

 |tcm| 1.2 introduces the ability to manage Tarantool users on connected clusters.
 Previously, you could manage Tarantool users only though the Lua API (:ref:`box.schema <box_schema>` submodule) or cluster :ref:`configuration <configuration_credentials_managing_users_roles>`.
-Now you can create, edit and delete users and roles on each instance of a Tarantool cluster through the |tcm| web interface.
+Now you can create, edit, and delete users and roles on each instance of a Tarantool cluster through the |tcm| web interface.

 The tools for managing Tarantool users on a cluster instance are located on the